 Another common use of holding companies is to protect assets.
 So, again using the example of a chain of shops, each shop building could be owned by a separate company and these companies in turn could be owned by the holding company.
 If the business then wants to sell a shop building, or borrow money against it, they can do so without any impact on the wider business.

 It is also common practice for landlords to set up companies for houses and flats, some people also use holding companies to ‘own’ more intangible assets such as trademarks and patents.

 How to form a holding company

 In the UK we often refer to groups of companies.
-Until January this year ‘group’ was classed as a sensitive word and could only be used if multiple companies were involved.
+Until January 2015 ‘group’ was classed as a sensitive word and could only be used if multiple companies were involved.
 These rules have now been relaxed and forming a holding company is much simpler.
 Although there are lots of variations the most common way to do things it to form a series of private companies limited by shares (the standard UK limited company).
 You then make your main ‘holding’ company the majority shareholder of each of the other limited companies so that it owns them and that’s pretty much it.
 You have a holding company and a number of wholly owned subsidiaries.
 You can get a lot more complicated than that obviously but the basic process of forming holding companies isn’t much different from forming a normal company.